Neymar taken off with injury in Brazil's friendly with Qatar | Goal.com

 Neymar taken off with injury in Brazil's friendly with Qatar

-Neymar was forced out of Brazi's friendly with Qatar after suffering an early injury in the pre-Copa America clash.
+Neymar was forced out of Brazil's friendly with Qatar after suffering an early injury in the pre-Copa America clash.

 The Paris Saint-Germain star started in a front three alongside Richarlison and Gabriel Jesus as Brazil began preparations for this summer's South American tournament.